olepoeschl/NQueensFAF-GUI/README.md

       - some new Gui features
 ## 1.11:
-      - splitted into the Gui program (this) and the NQueensFAF library (link above)
+      - splitted into the Gui program (this repo) and the NQueensFAF library (link above)

       - the GPU solver now rounds the global work size up to the next matching number of constellations and solves all constellations using GPU instead of solving remaing constellations using CPU